ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 ##### Re-synchronize the HA configuration

+The synchronization between the two Stormshield instances is crucial to ensure that both firewalls are always up to date with the same configuration.
 At this point, the two Stormshield instances should not be in sync anymore as we configured a lot of parameters on the first instance than the second one is not aware of.

 * Log in to the active Stormshield instance using SSH :